cisco-en-programmability/terraform-provider-dnacenter/docs/resources/resource_dna_discovery.md

 page_title: "dna_discovery Resource - terraform-provider-dnacenter"
 subcategory: "Discovery"
 description: |-
-  The dna_discovery resource allows you to configure a DNACenter Discovery.
+  The dna_discovery resource allows you to configure a Cisco DNA Center Discovery.
 ---

 # Resource dna_discovery

-The dna_discovery resource allows you to configure a DNACenter Discovery.
+The dna_discovery resource allows you to configure a Cisco DNA Center Discovery.

 ## Example Usage